PhilVogt/hide-and-show-view/README.md

 openfin -l -c http://localhost:3000/app.json

 ## Points of interest
 1) Notice the "detachOnClose": true property for the view that will be hidden and shown.
 This tells the runtime to not destroy the underlying view when the platform.close method is called.
-This ensures that the app keeps running in the background, even when its no loger attached to a platform window.
+This ensures that the app keeps running in the background, even when its no longer attached to a platform window.
 2) Take a look at the main-window.js preload script.
 It created a channelProvider, and registers 2 actions. "hide-me" and "show-me", when called they will remove and add the sender's view from the current view's platform window.
 3) Finally, have a look at the hide-show.js component.
 This has a button which will communicate with the parent window (via the "hide/show-me" actions).
 The app also has a ticking state, just to show that the view is not destroyed and created each time it is unloaded from the platform window.